rybern/mstan/README.md

 This repository contains:
- * `mstan`, a compiler that implements "swappable modules" for the Stan language.
+ * `mstan exec`, a compiler that implements "swappable modules" for the Stan language.
 See https://statmodeling.stat.columbia.edu/2021/11/19/drawing-maps-of-model-space-with-modular-stan/ for an introduction, and http://ryanbe.me/modular-stan.html for online interactive visualizations of modular programs. `mstan` is built from the `src` directory with `stack` (instructions below).
  * `mstan server`, the backend Websocket server for the http://ryanbe.me/modular-stan.html website.
  * `model_search.py`, which implements a simple proof-of-concept model search for the network of models. `model_search.py` has its own command-line interface and requires `mstan` to operate.